ShadyAbuKalam/V-REP-Python-remote-binding/readme.md

   * Copy `programming/lib/lib/32Bit/remoteApi.dll` to your project folder.

 * Run steps:
-  1. Run V-REP and open the attached scene.
+  1. Run V-REP and open a new scene.
+  2. Just drag and drop the model into the scene to create a new robot.
+    * You can copy the model file `DragonOne.ttm` to V-REP models folder
-  2. Run `app.py` with python via command line.
+  3. Run `app.py` with python via command line.

+### Notes:

+* Use V-REP version 3.4 for best compatability.